Close Texas loss may not dim O’Rourke’s political star

 - Analysis: Election winners and losers around the nation

-“They’re already had been Democrats in Washington talking about him as a presidential candidate, and there is more talk about it today because what we saw last night was so impressive,” Democratic strategist Brad Bannon said Wednesday.
+“There already had been Democrats in Washington talking about him as a presidential candidate, and there is more talk about it today because what we saw last night was so impressive,” Democratic strategist Brad Bannon said Wednesday.
 “He made it clear last night that we will be hearing from him again.”

 O’Rourke insists he’s not interested in seeking any other political office for now and plans to return to his remote hometown of desert mountain vistas and mouthwatering tacos on the Texas-Mexico border.
 Asked at the start of his campaign what his post-politics life might look like, O’Rourke said he could perhaps get a certificate to teach English or “try and write something.”